 Rattlesnake Safety

-Always know where your hands and feet are going
+How to stay safe when in outside spaces: Always know where your hands and feet are going

-Wear boots and long lose pants when hiking.
-Never wear sandals or go barefoot when hiking though brushy or grassy areas.
+-Wear boots and long lose pants.
+Never wear sandals or go barefoot.

-Do not touch a freshly killed snake.
+-Do not touch a freshly killed snake.
 Dead rattlesnakes can still inject venom.

 What if there’s a rattlesnake in my yard?